ariz05/mindtickleautomation/README.md

 * Jenkins tool integration for continuous integration.
 * Allure report integration with jenkins using plugin.
 * Mutiple environment support to run the suite on QA/Non-prod/prod environments.
+* Code coverage can be improved by adding some more unit tests.
+* More end to end test scenarios can be designed and added to improve quality.